Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Price |

-Most dogs love the flavour of Ivory coat!
-Since the #1 ingredient in all flavours is an animal protein (like lamb meal, chicken meal or salmon meal) your pup will likely enjoy it very much.
+Most dogs whose parents made up our independent panel of experts loved the flavour of Ivory Coat!
+Since the first ingredient in all flavours is an animal protein (like lamb meal, chicken meal or salmon meal) your pup will likely enjoy it very much.
 On top of the meaty taste, they’ll get flavour variety through the addition of extras like apples, peas, kale and even blueberries.

 Ingredients 3.5/5 Stars